Walking and Cycling along the RIVER LEA VALLEY North of the QUEEN ELIZABETH II, the OLYMPIC PARK

 The last MANOR HOUSE (of the 1840s) survived until the 1970s, when it was replaced by the DE MANDEVILLE COURT.

-DE MANDEVILLE, a powerful NORMAN LORD, took 10 acres of land from CHING.-ST.PAUL’S, as recorded in the DB, although he never
+DE MANDEVILLE, a powerful NORMAN LORD, took 10 acres of land from CHING.-ST.PAUL’S, as recorded in the DB, although he never was the LORD of the MANOR.

 A PH and several place names reminds us of the HALL standing here.